 The expectation that other people will change to suit our wishes if we just pressure them enough.

-I’m never going to be happy until my wife quits her job.
+I’m never going to be happy until my husband quits his job.

-Don’t pin your hope for happiness on someone else’s behavior: I don’t understand why my wife likes her job.
+Don’t pin your hope for happiness on someone else’s behavior: I don’t understand why my husband likes his job.
 I don’t have to work there, however, so I guess it doesn’t impact me.

 13. Global labeling/mislabeling.